muslih/zeenspot-/readme.md

 ### Pempekku Template

-The template created by using guard, include;`zeengrid`, compass, and coffeescript template will be used in [zeenspot](http://zeenspot.com) ems
+The template created by using guard, include;`zeengrid`, compass, and coffeescript.

+the template will be used in [zeenspot](http://zeenspot.com) ems

 theese are file structure :